 There is a wide variety of gluten-free grains that can be cooked in a crock pot.
-Try millet, long-grain brown rice, short-grain brown rice, teff, quinoa, amaranth, gf oats, buckwheat, or corn grits … or a combination of these.
+Check out some of the delicious options below.

 To add to the variety, we like to vary our toppings from one morning to the next.
 Frozen blueberries, diced apples, walnut pieces, maple syrup, raisins, flax meal, chopped almonds, dates, coconut, sesame seeds … the combinations are just about endless.

 Here are some of our favorite overnight hot cereals.

 Steel cut oats are the best type of oats to use when it comes to the slow cooker.
 They produce a hot cereal that is richer, chewier, and heartier than that made with regular rolled oats.
 (More about steel-cut oats below.)

 Overnight Orange Cranberry Oatmeal is one of our favorite crock pot oat recipes.

 Most people are familiar with brown rice served as a side dish at dinner or prepared as rice pudding, but rice also makes a creamy and nourishing breakfast cereal as well.
 We like frozen strawberries, sliced bananas, and chopped almonds over hot creamy rice.
 Raisins are also delicious with rice.

 Short-Grain Brown Rice

 Short-grain brown rice is creamier, stickier, and chewier than long-grain rice.
 Some feel it has a slightly sweeter taste too.